Wyko/essential_deathworlders/content/books/good-training/6-friendships-revelations.md

 Firth paused again.
 "He spent time in foster care, too.
 It wasn’t happy.
 Did you ever wonder why he volunteers so much time in the after-school programs?"

-"I…had not considered it, honestly.
+"I... had not considered it, honestly.
 I thought it part of the volunteer work we all do in this unit."

-"…Yeah.
+"...Yeah.
 That work means a lot to him.
 Want him to love you forever?
 Help him out this week."

-"…that seems beneficial for everyone."
+"...that seems beneficial for everyone."
 Regaari tilted his head, "Why are you telling me this?"

 "Because Blac decided he could trust you just now.
-That’s…You just made a lifelong friend, bro.
+That’s...
+You just made a lifelong friend, bro.
 One who would do *anything* for you.
 Do you understand how serious this is?"

 Regaari suspected he could.
 "We have a similar thing amongst my people.
 When we form deep bonds with Gaoians from different Clans, we call them Cousins.
 I only have a few I call Cousin and I owe all of them great debts."
 A worried head-duck, "Does he feel indebted to me?"

 "No," Firth chuckled, "This don’t go quite that far.
 But Blac, he takes friendship very, very seriously.
 This is no casual thing with him and I want you to understand that.
 I am only telling you all this because he trusts me and I trust you.
-It’s not a secret, just…a sore topic.
+It’s not a secret, just... a sore topic.
 You respect that, you hear?
 We’re all very careful about that subject around him."

 Regaari head-ducked in understanding.
 But he had to ask: "What did I do to earn such a profound thing?"